Men Vitality Hub

 What Is the Higher Dose Wegovy and How Does It Differ?

-The newly approved higher dose increases that to 7.2 mg per week.
-That's a meaningful jump, and the clinical data behind it reflects that.
+The newly approved higher dose cranks it up to 7.2 mg per week.
+That's a big jump.
+And the clinical data backs it up.

 What the Clinical Trials Found

-In trials supporting the higher dose approval, participants lost an average of 20% or more of their body weight over roughly 68 weeks.
-To be fair, that's a meaningful improvement over the 15-17% average seen with the 2.4 mg dose in earlier STEP trials.
+In the trials for the higher dose approval, folks lost around 20% or more of their body weight over about 68 weeks.
+Honestly, that's a solid bump from the 15-17% average with the 2.4 mg dose in those earlier STEP trials.

 How GLP-1 Drugs Work in the Body